Skate (song): Accolades

 Siroky and the staff of Consequence considered "Skate" the Top Song of the Week on July 30, 2021, saying the single "is the perfect late season bop, all the joyful energy of a cookout, rooftop party, or (naturally) a long skate session under palm trees".
 Stereogum's staff placed "Skate" among "The 5 Best Songs of the Week" on August 6, 2021, describing it as "deliriously sunny and specific Philly soul homage".
 The song was also included on Under the Radar's Songs of the Week on July 30, 2021; Redfern said, "It's incredibly cheesy ... but it's also hard to argue with such a joyous song."

 Commercial performance

 "Skate" debuted at number 14 on the US Billboard Hot 100 with 13,000 downloads, 13.4 million streams, and 6.9 million radio impressions on its first tracking week.
 The song peaked at number 16 on the Adult Top 40 and peaked at number four on the Billboard Hot R&B/Hip-Hop Songs chart.
 It peaked at number 18 on the Mainstream Top 40 and 15 on the Rhythmic chart.
 The song debuted at number 11 on the US Rolling Stone Top 100.
 "Skate" entered and peaked at number 19 on the Canadian Hot 100 on the week of August 11, 2021.
 It also peaked at number 14 on the Canada Hot AC chart and number 19 on the Canada AC chart.
-It was certified gold by Music Canada (MC).
+It was certified platinum by Music Canada (MC).